proctorf/HIST205/index.md

 1)  Sharpen your ability to

-    a.
-Ask complex yet answerable questions
+    - Ask complex yet answerable questions

-    b.
-Articulate and communicate complex theses/arguments
+    - Articulate and communicate complex theses/arguments

-    c.
-Marshal evidence in support of those arguments in written and
-        > oral forms in order to prove your position
+    - Marshal evidence in support of those arguments in written and oral forms in order to prove your position

-2)  Hone your skills at interpreting various types of written and visual
-    > sources and historical literature, to reinforce your ability to
-    > identify and critique the various explicit and implicit arguments
-    > within such sources, and to employ such sources in the service of
-    > making your own written and oral arguments.
+2)  Hone your skills at interpreting various types of written and visual sources and historical literature, to reinforce your ability to identify and critique the various explicit and implicit arguments within such sources, and to employ such sources in the service of making your own written and oral arguments.

-3)  Further transform you from a passive to an active recipient of
-    > information.
-To encourage critical reading and viewing as a key to
-    > success in college and beyond.
+3)  Further transform you from a passive to an active recipient of information.
+To encourage critical reading and viewing as a key to success in college and beyond.

-4)  Strengthen your skills at expressing your informed conclusions about
-    > any topic in written forms.
+4)  Strengthen your skills at expressing your informed conclusions about any topic in written forms.

-5)  Strengthen your skills at expressing your informed conclusions about
-    > any topic in oral forms AND hearing the informed conclusions of
-    > others and responding to them.
+5)  Strengthen your skills at expressing your informed conclusions about any topic in oral forms AND hearing the informed conclusions of others and responding to them.

-**Writing*: This course fulfills one of the two Writing Overlay (W) General Education Requirements. ***A primary objective of this course is to cultivate students' habits as effective writers by assisting you to improve your abilities to conceptualize, write, and revise effective nonfiction expository and analytical prose.
+**Writing:** ***This course fulfills one of the two Writing Overlay (W) General Education Requirements.*** A primary objective of this course is to cultivate students' habits as effective writers by assisting you to improve your abilities to conceptualize, write, and revise effective nonfiction expository and analytical prose.
 Effective writing is clear,